jomotola/unit-4-jjk-character-quiz/README.md

 - [ ] Choose a “Next Level Feature”.

 ### HTML
-Add HTML elements for your quiz page to promote user interaction:
-- [ ] Input Tags
-- [ ] Button Tag

-Adjust the HTML to match your theme:
+Adjust the HTML to match your story.
+HTML elements to use on your page could include:
-- [ ] Title for your quiz
+- [ ] Headings
-- [ ] Questions for the user
+- [ ] Paragraphs
-- [ ] Modify images to match theme
+- [ ] Images

 ### CSS
-- [ ] Change the background color to reflect the theme
-- [ ] Change the font to reflect the theme
+- [ ] Use the the display property in CSS to hide all but the first part of the game when the user enters.
+- [ ] Add two other styling elements you like (background color, color, font, etc.)

 ### JS
-Use JS to account for user interaction:
+- [ ] Save HTML elements using the  querySelector() method.
-- [ ] Variables to store user input
+- [ ] Use .style to change the CSS display property when the user interacts with the page.
-- [ ] The .value method
-- [ ] String concatenation
-- [ ] Basic conditional statements
-- [ ] Compound conditional statements that uses input from questions to provide the user with a result.
+- [ ] Use .innerHTML to change the text when the user interacts with the page.
+- [ ] Includes at least two events.

 ### Check Accessibility
 Check that the text is readable: